I love camping.

 We’ve been offering self collect for 2 full seasons now, and we’ve had multiple hirers go off and buy a tent afterwards, and some that have worked out they really don’t have a vehicle big enough for moving so much stiff on a regular basis, or that they just don’t want to have to put the tent up themselves.

-Self collect starts from £135 for a 2 night hire period, and If you’d like to know more – just drop us an email.
+Self collect starts from £135 for a 2 night hire period, and If you’d like to know more – just drop us an or visit our glamping page for more information on self pitch options.

 PS: Running a glamping business is awesome.
 The downside however is we don’t really get to camp much now as we’re a bit busy setting up tents for other people.
 These days if we camp, it’s in our back garden, and a back garden camp out should never be sniffed at!